oss-generic/process/docs/FormatsAndConventions.md

 ## Merge commit

-This format is only for commits merging a PR branch to master.
+This format is only for commits merging a PR branch to `master` branch.

 Format: **`[#IssueNumber] Issue Title (#PrNumber)`** <br>
 e.g. `[#5958] Error alert email has very long subject (#6580)`